 DO NOT waste your time with flowery sentences—get to the point with good solid science.”

 Before the kids start writing, we read and discuss each bullet point.
 I then go over the different types of terms they will see.
 There are different strategies for each type of question.

 What do the terms mean?

-Identify, List, or Provide: Simple answer with a complete sentence
+Identify, Provide or List: Simple answer with a complete sentence.

 Describe: Needs additional information beyond a simple answer.
 1-2 complex sentences.

-Students will be required to answer 4 FRQs in 90 min.
+Students are required to answer 3 FRQs in 80 min.

 - Students should label each answer with their appropriate letter. a) b)i etc. They should NOT write one giant paragraph as it annoys the grader.
 (No points taken off, but it makes it harder to grade)

 - If the question asks for a specific number of answers, they should only write that number.
 Ex: Describe 2 benefits of electric cars.
 Kids should limit to two different and unique benefits.
 If they write a third, or fourth….its not graded.
 If one of the first two is wrong, and their second and third are correct, the student still only receives 1 out of 2 points.
 This is DIFFERENT than some AP® History courses in which the grader will read and read and try to find points.
 Make sure you make this distinction for the kids.

 There are many ways to assign FRQs and your method will depend on what works for your particular students.
 Depending on their writing level, age of your students, and how many AP® kids you have, you will need to decide how many to FRQs to have them practice with.
 I assign one FRQ per exam of two chapters.